 Pole Dancer Stretch

-This stretch helps to open up your hips and shoulders, while providing an excellent stretch for your hamstrings.
+The pole dancer stretch helps to open up your hips and shoulders, while providing an excellent stretch for your hamstrings.
 It can also help improve your balance and core control while pole dancing.

-The Pole Dancer stretch is based on the "Dancer" yoga pose, so if you're familiar with that pose (or asana) just follow along and keep your dance pole handy!
+This stretch is based on the "Dancer" yoga pose, so if you're familiar with that pose (or asana) just follow along and keep your dance pole handy!

 To begin, stand 2-3 feet away from your dance pole, and grasp it lightly with your right hand for balance.